 “A husband considers romance to be one way and the wife considers it to be another.
-The wife provides many romantic gestures which go unnoticed by her husband, because it wasn’t romantic to him.
-The husband can spend precious time doing what he thinks will bless and romance his wife only to discover she didn’t appreciate it at all.
+The wife may make many romantic gestures, which go unnoticed by her husband.
+That is because it wasn’t romantic to him.

 What is wrong?

 Are the gestures extended not romantic or thoughtful?
 No. Are the recipients ungrateful and self-absorbed?
-No. The spouse is simply not romancing their spouse in a way that is romantic to them!
+No. The wife is simply not romancing her husband in a way that is romantic to him!

 “This is a great truth that once practiced is sure to produce lasting fruit.
 Study your spouse.
-Find out what romance means to them?
+Find out what romance means to him or her?
 It may surprise you!
 But if you do your homework you will become the master of what really turns your spouse on!”
-(Tom and Debi, from Theromanticvineyard.com article, “10 Hindrances to Cultivating a Romantic Vineyard”)
+(Debi, from Theromanticvineyard.com article, “10 Hindrances to Cultivating a Romantic Vineyard”)

 Have Husband Tell You What Says Love to Him From the List.

 Discuss the following list with your husband.
 Ask him to check the ones most meaningful and then arrange them in order of importance to him.
 Use this list as a basis for learning his views.
-Your relationship can be greatly strengthened as you use the suggestions, which work for your marriage —but keep in mind that these are ONLY SUGGESTIONS —not all or any of them have to be used.
+Your relationship can be greatly strengthened as you use the suggestions.
+But keep in mind that these are ONLY SUGGESTIONS —not all or any of them have to be used.

-(If interested, there’s a list in the “Romantic Ideas” topic which gives husbands 100 ideas, titled, 100 Ways to Show Love to Your Wife HER Way.)
+(ALSO… there’s a list in the “Romantic Ideas” topic, which gives husbands 100 ideas.
+It is titled, 100 Ways to Show Love to Your Wife HER Way.)